-We have a portable Phenom G2 Pro desktop Scanning electron microscope that we’ve been bringing to schools and museums for demos and fun science activities.
+We have two portable Scanning Electron Microscope (Phenom G2 Pro and a Hitachi TM3030) that we’ve been bringing to schools and museums for demos and fun science activities.

 Have a look at our past fun days and contact us if you’d like to plan future activities for your students!

 Dexter High School, Michigan, January 2018:

 “Anytime we can offer our students a real world laboratory experience it enhances the experience of our students increasing their drive to further their studies in the sciences upon graduation.”
 Beau” Kimmey, Science Teacher

 The SEM was located at Dexter High School for over a month from mid December to late January 2018.
 During that time the lead science teacher Daniel “Beau” Kimmey and his colleagues used it in a number of classes.
 John presented two half day demonstrations of the instrument to Beau, two other science teachers in the school, and also to groups of students who were shown the application of SEM to metals, semiconductors, biomaterials, insects, leaves, solder, shark skin, butterfly wings, etc.

 Northville High School, Michigan, November 2017: “The students felt like real scientists!“

 The Hitachi SEM was located at Northville High School for over a month from mid October to late November During that time Science lead teacher Richard Cole and his colleagues used it in a wide variety of classes.
 John Mansfield presented several half day demonstrations of the instrument to Richard, other science teachers in the school, and groups of students.
 Students from a range of classes were exposed to application of SEM to metals, semiconductors, biomaterials, insects, leaves, solder, shark skin, butterfly wings, etc.

 Butterfly Festival – University of Michigan Museum of Natural History (May 2017)